Sam-r-ai/JAIMES/README.md

 ### (A) Running on system with Python 3.12+

-### (B) Running on system with Python 3.10.1

-I suggest you create a virtual environment of Python 3.10.1

-The *Speechrecognition* Library is made to support versions of Python 3.10.1.

-Python 3.12 + has changed it's method of installing packages, so we have to edit the \__init__ file of Speechrecognition for this to work.
-It is pretty simple
+Python 3.12 + has changed it's method of installing packages; removing distutils and using setuptools instead, so we have to edit the \__init__ file of Speechrecognition for this to work.
+It is pretty simple.

+Look into the Python file, install the requirements given in the comments.

 After installing Speechrecognition, find where it is located, and edit the \__init__ file using vim/nano/vscode etc.